gxtaillon/spot/README.md

 Planned features
 ----------------
+* Class inheritance, multiple
 * Class up/downcasting
-* Interpretation of scopes
-* Class inheritance, multiple
 * Class polymorphism
 * Interfaces
+* Interpretation of scopes
+* Classes as class variables

 Other features which could be fun to implement
 ----------------------------------------------